Master449/hugorestech/content/Test/onboarding.md

     },{
       "title": "QR Code",
       "element": "#qrCodeButton",
-      "intro": "Generates the currently URL as a QR Code.
+      "intro": "Generates the current URL as a QR Code.
 Useful for taking a specific page on your phone for a ticket or to the workbench.", "position": "bottom"
     },{
       "title": "Shortcuts",